Deploying Kubernetes on DigitalOcean

 [Service] ExecStartPre=/bin/bash -x -c ‘result=wget --retry-connrefused --tries=5 127.0.0.1:8080/healthz -O - && test -n “$${result}” && test “$${result}” = ok’ ExecStart=/opt/kubernetes/server/bin/kube-controller-manager

-–machines=(comma seperated list of minions)
+–machines=(comma separated list of minions)

 –cloud_provider=vagrant